minyoungdo/hw01/README.md

 Hey, this is Minyoung, and I have the cutest dog in the world.

-# *My name is __Minyoung Do__*
+### *My name is __Minyoung Do__*
-## Nice to meet you!
+#### Nice to meet you!

 I am from Seoul, South Korea.
-Before this program, I went to the University of Minnesota for 2 years and worked at a local non-profit for a year after graduating from college.
-I am so excited to learn more computational skills as well as meeting new people.
+Before this program, I worked at a local non-profit for a year after graduating from the University of Minnesota.
+I am so excited to learn more computational skills, meet new people, and try all the good restaurants in Chi-town!